anubhavpgit/anubhavpgit.github.io/content/posts/ferryman.md

 ### Optimization

-The optimization phase improves the intermediate representation to make it more efficient.
+The generated IR is not always optimal.
+The optimization phase of the compiler improves the IR to make it more efficient.
 This can include removing dead code, inlining functions, and optimizing loops.
 The goal of optimization is to improve the performance of the generated code without changing its semantics.

 Ferry uses the following optimizations: